f3-factory/F3com-data/basket/main.md

 scalar|FALSE get ( string $key )
 ```

-This function allows you to retrieve value of field
+This function allows you to retrieve the value of a field

 Example: